schellingerhout/schellingerhout.github.io/_posts/2017-09-06-design-patterns-creational-delphi.md

 end.
 {% endhighlight %}

 We can add a concrete implementation.
 We can add any number underneath the abstract creator.
 Products at the abstract creator level are always available while.
 Concrete factories will add any number of new products in potentially independent hierarchies.
-This may pose some risk in requestion products the class cannot create.
-It also opens up the potential of re-implementation or hiding of base products.
+This may pose some risk in requesting products the class cannot create.
+It also opens the potential of re-implementation or hiding of base products.

 {% highlight pascal %}
 unit ConcreateFactoryMethod;